csc301-fall-2021/assignment-2-66-shishune-waitingforpancakes/README.md

         - All dates, even column dates must be specified as a string formatted 'month/day/year'
         - If no or one date is missing, all dates will be considered.
         - If there are no Country/Region or combined keys specified then all countries/regions and provinces/states will be considered.
 For example, if data = {"filetype":"json"}.
-        - We also assume that Province/State does not make sense without Country/Region so we will be querying for a report to have both Province/State and Country/Region.
+        - We also assume that we query all queries for Province/State and all queries for Country/Region separately.
+If one wants to query Province/State and Country/Region, then they must use a combined key which is a Province/State and Country/Region in this order with no spaces or characters in between.
+Ex.
+"OntarioCanada"
+        - Names are case sensitive
     - For Daily Report queries, the user must submit data through requests.
 They:
         - must enter the type of file they want the results to be put into (either csv or json)
             - example: "filetype":"csv"